kwazineutin/Gapfilling-Satellite-LST-with-ML/README.md

 # Gapfilling-Satellite-LST-with-ML

-This repository contains jupyter notebooks for different stages of the project Gap-filling Satellite Land Surface Temperature Over Heatwave Periods with Machine Learning by
+This repository contains jupyter notebooks and associated files for different stages of the project Gap-filling Satellite Land Surface Temperature Over Heatwave Periods with Machine Learning by
 Isaac Buo, Valentina Sagris, and Jaak Jaagus.

 We explore the suitability of machine learning as a gap-filling tool for satellite land surface tempereature.
 Because heatwaves have a limited temporal frame, having a full and cloud-free complement of LST for that period is necessary